LucasBaun/ThirstAlert/README.md

     response = urequests.get(url)
     response.close()
 ```
-The code reads the moisture level from the soil sensor thats connected to pin 27 and converts it into a percentage.
+The code reads the moisture level from the soil sensor that's connected to pin 27 and converts it into a percentage.
 It then checks if the moisture level falls within the valid range of 0 to 100%.
 If the moisture level is valid, the data is transmitted to ThingSpeak through an API call.
 This code snippet aids in automating soil moisture monitoring, facilitating efficient data collection for agricultural or environmental applications.

 ## 8. Data Transmission and Connectivity
 To transmit the data collected from the moisture and temperature sensors, the Thirst-Alert system utilizes ThingSpeak, an IoT platform.
 This integration with ThingSpeak enables seamless data transmission to the cloud, where the sensor readings are securely stored and can be accessed remotely.
 ThingSpeak provides robust features for real-time data visualization, analysis, and integration with other IoT applications, enhancing the monitoring capabilities of the Thirst-Alert system.
 With ThingSpeak, users can easily track and manage the moisture and temperature levels of their plants from anywhere, ensuring optimal growing conditions.